TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 ![Match status example 2](MatchStatusExample2.png)

 This example is more interesting.
 User is using only TMSPACKINGLIST report; for some reason, Microsoft has made it an Enterprise-level license in the current version(previously it was Activity).
-This information gives you options to reduce licensing costs, e.g., by developing your own report or providing it to the user in a different way.
-A typical question here: can we just duplicate a MenuItem
+This information gives you some options to reduce licensing costs, e.g., by developing your own report or providing it to the user in a different way.
+A typical question here: Can we just duplicate a standard MenuItem and use a custom one?
+In the license guide, this is called Multiplexing and requires the original license to be applied.

 ### 2. Match – Write Not Confirmed